Leslie Uggams: Stage

 Uggams was picked to star in Hallelujah, Baby! after Lena Horne declined the role of Georgina.
 The musical premiered on Broadway in 1967 and "created a new star" in Uggams.
 She won the Tony Award for Best Actress in a musical (in a tie with Patricia Routledge).
 She appeared on Broadway in the revue Blues in the Night in 1982 and in the musical revue of the works of Jerry Herman, Jerry's Girls in 1985.
 Uggams replaced Patti LuPone as Reno Sweeney in the Lincoln Center revival of Cole Porter's musical Anything Goes on Broadway in March 1989.
 She had played Reno in a US tour in 1988–1989.
 Later Broadway roles include Muzzy in Thoroughly Modern Millie (2003–2004) and Ethel Thayer in On Golden Pond at the Kennedy Center in 2004 and on Broadway at the Cort Theatre in 2005.

 In 2001, she appeared in the August Wilson play King Hedley II, receiving a nomination for the Tony Award, Best Actress in a Play.
 In January 2009, Uggams played Lena Horne in a production of the stage musical Stormy Weather at the Pasadena Playhouse in California, directed by Michael Bush and choreographed by Randy Skinner.
 In June 2012, Uggams played Muzzy in a production of Thoroughly Modern Millie at The Muny in St. Louis.
-In 2014, she starred as Rose in Connecticut Repertory Theatre's Nutmeg Summer Series production of Gypsy.
+In 2014, she starred as Rose in Connecticut Repertory Theatre's Nutmeg Summer Series production of Gypsy, becoming "the first African American female to play Rose in a professional production."
+In 2024, Uggams appeared in the role of Gran Mimi in the New York City Center Encores! production of Jelly's Last Jam, which ran from February 21 to March 3.

 Personal life

 Uggams has been married to her longtime manager Grahame Pratt since 1965, at the time a rare high-profile interracial marriage.
-“It was not as hard as I expected it to be,” Uggams says.
-“I think the reason is that Grahame was not an American white man.
-But of course we did get mail.”
+"It was not as hard as I expected it to be," Uggams says.
+"I think the reason is that Grahame was not an American white man.
+But of course we did get mail."
 Uggams met her husband at the Professional Children's School of New York, where they were both students.
-The couple met again while she was performing in Sydney during one of Uggams's celebrity tours in Australia and he became her manager afterward.
-After their wedding, the couple decided to reside in New York, which was then more tolerant of interracial relationships.
-The couple are parents to daughter Danielle, born in 1970, and son Justice, born in 1975.
+The couple met again while she was performing in Sydney, Australia, during one of Uggams's celebrity tours, and he became her manager afterward.
+After their wedding, they decided to settle in New York City for its relative tolerance of interracial relationships.
+The couple's daughter Danielle was born in 1970, and their son Justice in 1975.